SkyCiv Documentation

 Serviceability and Ultimate Limit State Wind Speeds

 Users can also pull the Serviceability Limit State (SLS) and Ultimate Limit State (ULS) wind speeds for both Australia and New Zealand.
-It still uses the ARI, however, these can be calculated via the following input.
-Simply click the accordion and enter the following input:
+It uses the Annual Probability of Exceedance for based AS/NZS 1170.0 and calculated via the following input.
+Simply define in the following input:

 • Country – Australia or New Zealand

 • Design Working Life – how long the structure is intended to be used.
-For instance, is the structure used for construction purposes (e.g. scaffolding), or is the design working life longer term, for say buildings and bridges.
+For instance, is the structure used for construction purposes (e.g. scaffolding) or is the design working life longer term, for say buildings and bridges.
 The longer the design working life, the higher the basic wind speed (to account for significance).
-Here, the SLS only increases up to design working life of less than 25 years.
+Here, the SLS only increases up to DWL of less than 25 years.

-• Importance Level – The importance level is governed by the type of structure and its potential impact.
+• Importance Level – The importance level is governed the type of structure and it’s potential impact.
 Click the (i) for more information about which importance level is correct for your structure.

-• Site Location – the address where the site is located
+• Project Address – the address where the site is located

-• Here is an example of the software calculating the SLS and ULS wind speeds for 11 York Street Sydney (by default the basic wind speed will choose the largest of the two):
+Here is an example of the SkyCiv Load Generator getting the basic wind speed for Queenstown, New Zealand (by default the basic wind speed will be the largest of SLS and ULS values):

 Figure 2.
 SLS/ULS input parameters.